 In between the annual conventions, Diocesan Council is the smaller elected body of clergy and lay representatives that meets regularly throughout the year to oversee diocesan business.

 The Standing Committee is an elected body that serves as a council of advice to the bishop and also has specific canonical responsibilities in matters of parish governance (including approval of by-laws), property matters and the ordination process.
 The Standing Committee becomes the diocese’s ecclesiastical authority in a situation where there is no bishop in place.

-The links below appear alphabetically and pertain specifically to the governing bodies and documents summarized above.
+The links below will take you to pages that pertain specifically to the governing bodies summarized above.
 Click on any of the links to find more information about each.
 (Title IV information pertaining to the clergy disciplinary process can be found on the Clergy Disciplinary Process page.)